port-labs/port-docs/docs/actions-and-automations/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 Under each of these two keys, you can add a `policy` key, which allows you to use more complex logic using two keys:

 1. [`"queries"`](/search-and-query/) - a collection of [rules](/search-and-query/#rules) you can use to fetch and filter the data you need from your software catalog.
 2. `"conditions"` - an array of strings, where each string is a `jq` query with access to the `"queries"` data.
+There is an implicit `"OR"` between each condition.

 <details>
 <summary><b>Example snippet (click to expand)</b></summary>